devhdhawan/Personal-Files-AI-Assistant/README.md

 ```

 - Tells the MCP client how to start/connect to the `PersonalFileAssistant` server.
-- Update the path if you move the project or run on another machine.
+- Update the path to match your local project location.

 ---

 ## Running the Chat Client

-With the MCP server already running, in a second terminal from the project root:
+With the MCP server running, in a second terminal from the project root:

 ```